merenlab/merenlab.org/tutorials/infant-gut/index.md

 Putting genomes in a phylogenomic context is one of the common ways to compare them to each other.
 The common practice is to concatenate aligned sequences of single-copy core genes for each genome of interest, and generate a phylogenomic tree by analyzing the resulting alignment.

-Let's assume we want to run a phylogenomic analysis on all genome {% include ARTIFACT name="bin" text="bins" %} we have in the collection `merens` in the IGD (you may have your own collections somewhere, that is fine too).
+Let's assume we want to run a phylogenomic analysis on all genome {% include ARTIFACT name="bin" text="bins" %} we have in the {% include ARTIFACT name="collection" text="collection" %} `merens` in the IGD (you may have your own {% include ARTIFACT name="collection" text="collections" %} somewhere, that is fine too).

 In order to do the phylogenomic analysis, we will need a FASTA file of concatenated genes.
 And to get that FASTA file out of our anvi'o databases, we will primarily use the program `anvi-get-sequences-for-hmm-hits`.